 #4 Stroll along Liston Lane

-At one time, only nobility was allowed to walk on Liston.
+At one time, only nobility were allowed to walk on Liston.
 Today, visitors stroll its length and perch at one of the many cafes or restaurants.

 #5 See Artifacts at the Corfu Museum of Asian Art

-The Banknote Museum of the Ionian Bank is one of the interesting Corfu Town things to see…and it’s free!
-The exhibitions detail the Greek history of money with many notes and coins on display.
+- The Ionian Banknote Museum details the history of Greek money, with many notes and coins on display.

-A 19th century mansion in Corfu, Greece Old Town, the Casa Parlante Museum invites guests to learn what it was like for an aristocratic family to live in the city in the 1800s.
-Ticket required for entry.
+- A 19th century mansion, Casa Parlante Museum invites guests to learn what it was like for an aristocratic family to live in the city in the 1800s.

-One of the top Corfu City things to do for World War I aficionados, the Serbian Museum delves into Serbian involvement in WWI and the tragedy at Vido Island, which sits just offshore from Corfu.
-Free to enter.
+- The Serbian Museum delves into their involvement in WWI and the tragedy at Vido Island, which sits just offshore from Corfu.

-A modern museum featuring the lengthy Corfu Town history, the Archaeological Museum details the past beginning in the Paleolithic era.
+- The Archaeological Museum details the past beginning in the Paleolithic era.
 A variety of artifacts are on display and audio guides help to explain the exhibits.
-There is a fee to enter.

 #6 Parade through the Corfu Public Garden

-The Faliraki Corfu Town Beach is a pleasant little spot for swimming in the crystal-clear sea and sipping a beverage on the waterfront.
+Faliraki is a pleasant little spot for swimming in the crystal-clear sea and sipping a beverage on the water.

-That said, the Faliraki Corfu City Beach is not sand; it’s concrete.
-There are stairs that can be used to enter the water (and help in getting back out!) – but it’s best to wear water shoes to protect your feet.
+That said, the beach is not sand; it’s a mix of concrete, peddle and shingle.
+There are stairs that can be used to enter the ocean (and help in getting back out) – but wear water shoes to protect your feet from urchins.

 More Beaches Corfu Town

-Faliraki is the favorite Corfu Town beach, mostly because it’s the only beach in the Old Town.
-We are sharing a few other beaches in Corfu Town that travelers can reach on foot or with the city bus.
+Faliraki is the favorite Corfu Town beach, mostly because it’s the only one in the Old Town!
+We are sharing a few other spots that you can reach on foot or with the city bus.

 The small, pebbly beach at the Old Fortress is one of the hidden gems in Corfu Old Town.
-The beach is located along the north shore of the fort and is accessed via a tunnel (follow the signs leading to the Corfu Sailing Club).
+It is located along the north shore of the fort and is accessed via a tunnel.
+(Just follow the signs leading to the Corfu Sailing Club.)

-Note that, unless you have a boat, this beach can only be reached via the Old Fort – so visitors have to pay the admission fee.
+Note that, unless you have a boat, this beach can only be reached via the Old Fort – so it’s best to visit it after you pay to tour the fortress.

 Anemomilos Beach

-The Anemomilos Windmill Beach is located south of the Old Town where the windmill stands at the end of Garitsa Bay.
+The Anemomilos Windmill Beach is located south of the Old Town at the end of Garitsa Bay.
 Again, there is no sand, but rather concrete and steps leading into the sea at the small marina or across the street from Anemomilos Park.

 Mon Repos Beach